TECHNE AHRC Studentships

 The University of Roehampton is pleased to be a member of TECHNE, a Consortium of seven institutions in London and the South-East that form an AHRC Doctoral Training Partnership (DTP).
 Over five years (2014-2019), the TECHNE Consortium will fund approximately 176 PhD studentships for outstanding Arts and Humanities postgraduate researchers across the partner institutions.

 TECHNE is comprised of seven academic partner institutions: Royal Holloway University of London (co-ordinator), University of Roehampton, Brighton University, Kingston University, Royal College of Art, University of Surrey, University of the Arts London; and a range of cultural partner organisations including: Museum of London, Cultural Capital Exchange, Science Museum, Barbican, National Maritime Museum, Natural History Museum, British Film Institute (BFI), Drawing Room, Rose Theatre, English PEN, Victoria & Albert Museum, Brighton Festival, and Wired Sussex.
 Please visit TECHNE to find out more about the aims and opportunities of the consortium.

 TECHNE offers a rich and diverse training programme for doctoral students with a focus on interdisciplinarity and developing career potential both in and beyond higher education.
 Studentships are awarded by TECHNE to the best students put forward by its member universities.
 The TECHNE training programme is enhanced by input and placement opportunities provided by TECHNE’s partner organisations (including the Barbican, Natural History Museum, Museum of London, BFI and Science Museum) in the cultural sector.

 TECHNE’s vision is to produce scholars who are highly motivated and prepared for academic, public or professional life.
 Students will benefit from a diversity of training opportunities and be able to draw on supervisory expertise from across the Consortium.
 The name ‘TECHNE’ in reference to the Greek term for craft – it will create a new model for collaborative research skills training for PhD students.
-As a member of TECHNE, University of Roehampton UK and EU* applicants for PhD study (and some current PhD students)** in the Arts and Humanities are eligible to apply for AHRC studentships to start 1st October 2016.
-Maintenance and fee rates for 2016/17 were £16,296 for maintenance and £4,121 fees (three years full-time or part-time equivalent for five years).
-Levels for 2017/18 have not yet been confirmed.
+As a member of TECHNE, University of Roehampton UK and EU* applicants for PhD study (and some current PhD students)** in the Arts and Humanities are eligible to apply for AHRC studentships.
+Maintenance and fee rates for 2017/18 are £16,553 for maintenance and £4,195 fees (three years full-time or part-time equivalent for five years).
+Levels for 2018/19 have not yet been confirmed.